mykelalvis/FT/Traveller/WORKING/Mongoose/Mercenary.md

 unless it somehow figures into their overall cost of hiring the unit.
 For instance, an employer that has access to a fleet of fast space cutters might throw in transportation for free, but pay slightly less in hard currency as a result.
-A medical frigate could allow for post- ticket first aid or surgery in exchange for reduced fees or pre-ticket support.
+A medical frigate could allow for post-ticket first aid or surgery in exchange for reduced fees or pre-ticket support.
 Few employers give services away for free, but when they need to get just the right unit to fill their ticket – they may have to.